J-Wengler/NLP_Paper/manuscript.md

 we used the Search Tag Analyze Resource for GEO application (StarGEO).
 StarGEO is a collection of datasets from the Gene Expression Omnibus that have manually annotated by biomedical graduate students to facilitate the task of collecting related datasets [@doi:10.1038/sdata.2017.125].
 For each entry in StarGEO the dataset has an abstract, title, and Gene Expression Omnibus accession number.
-Each dataset in StarGEO has been hand curated and attached to several tags that seek to categorize on a broad level the type of data encapsulated [@doi:10.1038/sdata.2017.125].
+Each dataset in StarGEO has been hand curated and attached to several tags that seek to categorize on a broad level the type of data available [@doi:10.1038/sdata.2017.125].
 To ensure a mixture of broad and narrow queries, as well as different domains, we selected six queries to test.
 While StarGEO has a variety of species to choose from, all queries were filtered to only return human genomic data.
 Two of which are broad with ~100 articles returned, two are medium with ~20 articles returned and two are small with
  ~10 articles returned.
 These queries cover a wide range of domains.
 It is important to to note that since StarGEO is an ongoing project, it is likely that these queries currently have more articles than at the time of writing.